The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 ### Queen & Jagd Dolls

 It is heavily suggested not to use Automaton Queen while Jagd Dolls are out.
 Her targeting A.I. is wonky and unreliable.
 Having her target an ally’s Jagd Doll will probably result in a wipe and also gives you much less control over the damage output on your own with her damage variance.
 It’s also highly suggested to not use Drill or Air Anchor if a Doll has below 40% HP.
-At that point, a poorly timed direct critical hit will kill your add.
+At that point, a poorly-timed direct critical hit will kill your add.
 It’s much safer to use the GCD on Living Liquid and come back to your Doll with a heated shot if that’s what happens.

 The rest of the fight’s rotation is going to be somewhat normal aside from usage of Bioblaster instead of Drill.
-During prog you will want to check the health of both bosses to ensure they’re staying close enough to satisfy the requirements of Hand of Pain.
+During prog, you will want to check the health of both bosses to ensure they’re staying close enough to satisfy the requirements of Hand of Pain.

 With Living Liquid being such a short phase, it’s going to require some odd Queen summons.
 This may change slightly due to kill times, but if extending the phase to enrage, the first summon should be at 80 gauge while the second summon will be at 50.
 This allows us to build our battery back up before the phase ends to prepare for a big buff window in Phase 2.
-If you’re killing around the 2-minute mark, you may only want to summon Queen once around 60 seconds.
-Otherwise you’ll risk going into BJ/CC with less than 50 battery.
+If you’re killing around the 2-minute mark, you may only want to summon Queen once around 60 seconds, which will coincide with about 90 battery.
+This won’t allow you to use Queen again in Living Liquid, but it will give you a rewarding reopener in Phase 2.
+Regardless of kill time, the goal for Living Liquid is to end as close to max heat/battery gauge as possible while also putting Barrel Stabilizer on cooldown.

-Kill times will vary, but the goal for Living Liquid is to end with 70 - 85 Heat (along with an unused Barrel Stabilizer) and 60 - 80 Battery.
-This enables your reopener on Phase 2 to be as high as possible without overcapping.\
-\
-*Keep in mind that once your group is comfortable with the DPS check at the end of Phase 1, you can then extend to the enrage cast by killing Liquid Hand first.
-This is a great strat for party comps with 3-minute burst windows,  as it’ll allow them to do a full opener along with the 2-minute burst window upon the start of Phase 2.*

 #### Suggested uses for Tactician: